 Emu are typically full grown around 12-14 months old and will be around 5-6 ft tall.

 Adequate fencing: At least 6'.
 Predator-proof as much as possible.
-An emu will have no desire to "run away" from his territory and mate unless there is no other choice.
+An emu will have no desire to "run away" from his territory and mate unless there is no other choice due to a predator or another emu chasing it.

 Poop: Remember emus both pee and poop from their cloaca.
 Consistency can range from semi-firm to an all-out splat, which is perfectly normal.